Willaiem/fetch-mcp/README.md

   - Input:
     - `url` (string, required): URL of the JSON to fetch
     - `headers` (object, optional): Custom headers to include in the request
+    - `method` (string, optional): HTTP method to use for the request
+    - `body` (object, optional): Optional body to include in the request.
+It is transformed to string under the hood.
   - Returns the parsed JSON content

 - **fetch_txt**